lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 8
+---
+This week we spent the class reviewing midterm project submissions.
+It was a great chance to learn from your peers, ask one another questions, and find out about difficulties encountered during your work.
+Nice job, everyone!

+Your homework assignment for next class is as follows:

+  1. Read Ch.
+7 of ThinkStats2 and run through the code in the chapter.
+This chapter begins our foray into looking at relationships among different variables in your dataset.
+Although I won't ask you to hand this in, it's a good idea to begin applying these methods to your own datasets, even if you don't fully understand the concepts.
+We'll review the concepts more in class.

 ### Map Visualizations
 ---
 Several students have asked about how to visualize geographic information by creating maps.
 Arguably the best tools for visualizaing geographic information are written in JavaScript.
 [D3](https://d3js.org/) is one of the finer tools for this and the author of the library has written a series of [tutorials](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) for creating beautiful maps.
 I encourage you to check them out!